Bumi

 What sensors does the Bumi have?

-The Bumi is equipped with 2 sensor types: IMU, Joint encoders.
+The Bumi is equipped with 2 sensor types: Camera, IMU.
 These sensors work together through sensor fusion to provide comprehensive environmental awareness for autonomous operation.
 See the sensor analysis section for details.

 How long does the Bumi battery last?

-The Bumi has a rated battery life of 1–2 hours (48 V, 3.5+ Ah battery) and charges in Not officially disclosed.
+The Bumi has a rated battery life of 2–3 hours (48 V, 3.5 Ah smart battery).
 Actual battery performance may vary based on usage intensity, ambient temperature, and specific tasks being performed.
 Heavy workloads like continuous navigation and sensor processing will consume battery faster than idle or standby modes.

 What AI does the Bumi use?